arunser/flutter_app/README.md

 # app_ola

-A new Flutter project.
+A simple Photo app

-Day 6 codes
+Made as a part of Flutter Bootcamp 2021